Ashutosh2547/Utilities/README.md

 # Utilities
-Repo to hold utility stuff
+## Repo to hold utility stuff like cleanup things and other automations to ease out day to day development work.